facelessuser/soupsieve/docs/src/markdown/about/development.md

 coverage erase
 ```

-Then run each unit test environment to and coverage will be calculated.
+Then run each unit test environment to generate coverage data.
 All the data from each run is merged together.
 HTML is output for each file in `.tox/pyXX/tmp`.
 You can use these to see areas that are not covered/exercised yet with testing.

 You can checkout `tox.ini` to see how this is accomplished.

 ## Code Documentation

-Soup Sieve is laid out in the following structure:
+The Soup Sieve module is laid out in the following structure:

 ```
 soupseive